Mik-TF/ubuntu_xrdp_fullvm_flist/README.md

     - You can use `curl ifconfig.me` to see your public IP address
   - Name: PASSWORD
   - Value: The password you want for your xrdp user
-- Choose a node and click `Deploy`
+- Choose a node with IPv4 network and click `Deploy`

 ## Client Side: Install Remote Desktop Connection for Windows, MAC or Linux